Book Recommendations

 A History of Russia: From Peter the Great to Gorbachev by Mark Steinberg (2013)

 Non-fiction.
-Categories: history audio-only
+Categories: history audio-only russia

 Recommendation: Recommended for people who want to listen to a lecture course about the history of Russia.